JonKing93/pfdf/docs/guide/watershed.rst

     >>> relief = watershed.relief(dem, flow)

 .. note:: As with :ref:`slopes`, the DEM input may be a raw DEM; a conditioned DEM is not required for this function.
+However, you may wish to use a conditioned DEM for consistency across your analyses.